 31 Mar Beauty Weight and Worth – How It’s Used Against You

-Become Aware, Change Your Perceptions, Reclaim Your Happiness
+Become Aware, Change Your Perceptions, Reclaim Your Health & Happiness

 Beauty has always been valued and sought after, but worth based on weight and body image, and the increase in eating disorders, is a relatively recent phenomenon.
 Through advancements in conditioning and brainwashing, I mean marketing, they’ve reached epidemic levels.
 I’ve observed a distinct up-tick in the last 10 years, confirmed by the increase of these cases in my practice.
 These issues are now prevalent and widespread.
 Enough so that the mainstream media is recognizing it and discussing it openly.